 - Obtain the access credential of the image repository.

-- Access credential of Personal Edition image repository: the username is the Tencent Cloud account UIN to which the image to migrate belongs, and the password is the password set when you initialize the Personal Edition service.
-If you forget the password, you can click Reset Password in TCR console > Image Repository > Personal Edition, and reset the password in the pop-up window.
+- Access credential of Personal Edition image repository: the username is the UIN of the Tencent Cloud account to which the image to be migrated belongs, and the password is the one set during Personal Edition initialization.
+If you forgot the password, go to the TCR console > Instance List, select your Personal Edition instance, and click More > Reset Login Password to reset the password.

-- Access credential of Enterprise Edition image repository: you can go to TCR console and select Instance on the left sidebar.
-In the Instance page, click an existing Enterprise Edition instance, select Access Credential tab, and click Create to generate a long-term access credential dedicated for migration, including the username and password.
+- Access credential of Enterprise Edition image repository: you can go to the TCR console and select Access Credential on the left sidebar.
+Then, select an existing Enterprise Edition instance and click Create to generate a long-term access credential dedicated for migration, including the username and password.
 Note that the user who generates this access credential needs to have full read and write permissions for the instance.